-I almost hate to share this little known spot in Cedar Park, Travis County.
-This 46 acre Twin Creeks Historic Park was deeded to the City of Cedar Park by the developers of Twin Creeks.
+I almost hate to share this little-known spot in Cedar Park, Travis County.
+This 46-acre2 Twin Creeks Historic Park was deeded to the City of Cedar Park by the developers of Twin Creeks.
 Sadly the historic home and accessory buildings on the property are in disrepair and being vandalized.
 I am looking into what can be done to preserve this little piece of local history.
 The main parking area is just off 2679, Volente Rd near Abbotsbury Drive.
 There is a nice paved path that leads to the historic home perched on the hill surrounded by giant oaks.
-Past the home, the path continues along a trickling creek with lush ferns and cool shade of the trees.
+Past the home, the path continues along a trickling creek with lush ferns and the cool shade of the trees.
 It’s a peaceful place for a stroll or meditation.

 Turkey Creek Trail – The scenic drive to Turkey Creek Trail is just as much fun as the hike itself.
 The trail starts just outside the entrance of Emma Long Park.
-It’s a pet friendly trail too.
-You can also go into Emma Long Park, with paid admission, and dip your toes in the Colorado river.
+It’s a pet-friendly trail too.
+You can also go into Emma Long Park, with paid admission, and dip your toes in the Colorado River.
 There is a playground there too.